LACMIP/emu/docs/_documentation/digitizing.md

 - **All vials should be painted with a stripe** extending ~3/4" from the bottom and is ~1/8" wide.
 The "stripe checker" tool, as seen in the image here, can help guide you when you are new to this process.
 <img src="{{ site.baseurl }}/assets/images/digitization_stripechecker.jpg" alt="" width="400"/>{: .align-center}
 - If a specimen has **multiple ID tags** (indicating multiple lots), you will need to **paint multiple stripes** to provide space for each catalog number.
 Additional stripes are always painted below one another in a row on vials.
-- **Do not paint loose specimens**.
-LACMIP staff will indicate if this is necessary.
+- **Do not paint loose specimens** unless directed to do so by LACMIP staff.
 - Steady the vial against a hard surface.
 - Stand vials on their lids (upside-down) to dry.
 - Paint should left to dry overnight before numbering.